andresribeiro/ciara-docs/proxy.md

 ## HTTP Port

-You should define on which port your app is running on `ciara.config.json`.
-You can't use `80` or `443`, as this ports are already used by the proxy.
+You should define on which port your app is running:

 ::: code-group
 ```json [ciara.config.json]